nicolas-jaussaud/hsk-words/README.md

 # HSK words

-List of caracter needed for HSK (only the first level for now).
+List of characters needed for HSK (only the first level for now).

 Translation aivailable in French, English and pinyin.